D50000/React.js-Application/README.md

   3. Committing to the DOM, React will apply the minimal necessary operations (calculated while rendering!).

 ## 14. Bi-directional Data Flow and Live State Editing
-**There is no Bi-directional Data Binding method in React.** (React Decipline)
+**There is no Bi-directional Data Binding method in React.** (React Discipline)
  1. Pass the update method down to the component with props.
  2. Component call the update method.
  3. App.js update the state.

 ## 15. Animating React Components
-Using "react-transition-group" package, and use it's santax.
+Using "react-transition-group" package, and use it's syntax.
 (similar with the **Bootstrap** library)
 ```
 <TransitionGroup component="ul" className="order">